-Clarissa Ramudy’s eyes glazed over with moisture, as they had all those times in the past.
+Clarissa Ramudy’s eyes glazed over, as they had all those times in the past.
 “Oh …” she crowed, “oh …”

-But then the moisture disappeared, leaving behind a harsh, appraising tint.
+But then the glaze disappeared, leaving behind a harsh, appraising tint.

 “I’ve pushed up the date for the election to Friday.
 I am determined to see you put those House Priestess robes on!”